Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Discussion

-We examined a small subset of toolkits which may not be representative of all AI ethics toolkits.
-Most of the toolkits we examined were from tech companies and academia, and we may thus miss out on toolkits developed by nonprofits, civil society, or government agencies.
-Furthermore, the toolkits we examined largely skewed towards industry practitioners as the envisioned users (with some exceptions; e.g., [\ref{itm:T17-AEKit}]), and were largely intended to fit into AI development processes (as suggested by the large proportion of toolkits that were open source code).
-As such, future work should explore toolkits intended to be used by policymakers, civil society, or community stakeholders more generally.
 In addition, our corpus was built from search queries; as such, searching for toolkits using terms we did not include here may result in identifying toolkits that we did not include in our corpus.
-More broadly, however, our positionality has shaped how we approach our research, including the research questions we chose, the toolkits we identified, and how we coded and interpreted our data.\footnote{Indeed the corpus we developed may have been shaped by how search engines returned results to us, search results that were likely fine-tuned to our relational identities as researchers in academia and industry living in the U.S.} As Sambasivan et al. \cite{sambasivan2021reimagining} (among others, such as \citet{ding2018deciphering}) have pointed out, AI ethics may mean different things in different cultural contexts, including relying on different legal frameworks, and aiming towards fundamentally different outcomes.
+More broadly, our positionality has shaped how we approach our research, including the research questions we chose, the toolkits we identified, and how we coded and interpreted our data.
+As Sambasivan et al. \cite{sambasivan2021reimagining} (among others, such as \citet{ding2018deciphering}) have pointed out, AI ethics may mean different things in different cultural contexts, including relying on different legal frameworks, and aiming towards fundamentally different outcomes.
 Our corpus is necessarily partial and reflective of our positionality and cultural context.\looseness=-1